How we score weight loss programs

 - What classes of weight loss medication does the program offer?

-- Is the medication FDA-approved branded product, FDA-approved generic or compounded?
+- Is the medication an approved branded product, an approved generic or compounded?

 - How is dosing managed and adjusted?